buildingSMART/IFC4.3.x-development/docs/templates/Object Association/Material Association/Material Constituent Set/README.md

 Material Constituent Set
 ========================

-Material constituents are associated with products or product types where materials are placed arbitrarily (unlike 1D material profiles or 2D material layers).
-The mapping of materials to geometry may be accomplished using _IfcShapeAspect_.
+Material constituents may be associated to arbitrary geometry using _IfcShapeAspect_.
+This association is done by comparing the name of the material constituent with the name of an _IfcShapeAspect_ assigned to a portion of the product's representation.

 ```
 concept {
-    IfcObjectDefinition:HasAssociations -> IfcRelAssociatesMaterial:RelatedObjects
+    IfcProduct:HasAssociations -> IfcRelAssociatesMaterial:RelatedObjects

+    IfcProduct:Representation -> IfcProductDefinitionShape:ShapeOfProduct
+    IfcProductDefinitionShape:Representations -> IfcShapeRepresentation:OfProductRepresentation
+    IfcShapeAspect:PartOfProductDefinitionShape -> IfcProductDefinitionShape:HasShapeAspects
+    IfcShapeAspect:ShapeRepresentations -> IfcShapeRepresentation:OfShapeAspect
+    IfcShapeAspect:Name[binding="ShapeAspectName"]
+    IfcShapeAspect:Name -> IfcLabel_0

     IfcRelAssociatesMaterial:RelatingMaterial -> IfcMaterialConstituentSet
     IfcMaterialConstituentSet:MaterialConstituents -> IfcMaterialConstituent
     IfcMaterialConstituentSet:Name -> IfcLabel_2